An efficient Lagrangian-based heuristic to solve a multi-objective sustainable supply chain problem: Computational experiments

 For ease of notation, we refer to $I_{R2}(P^A)$ as $I_{R2}(P^A,U)$, with $U$ representing the \textit{Tchebycheff} utility function.

 The Mean Ideal Distance (MID) and Spread of Non-Dominated Solutions (SNS) \citep{Behnamian2009} calculate, respectively, the mean and the standard deviation of the distance between the solutions of an approximation of the Pareto frontier, $P^A$, and the Ideal point.
-Due to the different scales of the objective function values, {\citet{Tautenhain2018}} employed the adaptation of these measures to calculate the multidimensional $GAP$ instead of the distance between the solutions.
-The multidimensional $GAP$ is presented in Equation \eqref{eq:gapMO}.
+Due to the different scales of the objective function values, {\citet{Tautenhain2019}} employed the adaptation of these measures to calculate the multidimensional $GAP$ {($GAPM$)} instead of the distance between the solutions.
+Equation \eqref{eq:gapMO} presents how to calculate $GAPM$, where $GAP$ is defined according to Equation \eqref{eq:gap}.